Cheryl Sutton, Purdue University

 NaNoWriMo has arrived and that means writers everywhere are gearing up for the month-long writing marathon.

-With plenty of jams to spare, music is the only positive thing that 2017 has going for it.
+Music is the only positive thing that 2017 has going for it.

 From Treat Yo’ Self Day to Lil’ Sebastian, “Parks and Recreation” is the heartwarmingly funny show that rises above the rest.